jr198868/Demo-Bioinformatics-Data-Pipeline-with-Docker/README.md

 ## Run a Docker container

-To run a Docker container, use the following command:
+To run a Docker container, you can use the following command.

+Here's an example of how you can use the "-v" flag to mount a volume when running a Docker container:

 ```docker
 docker run -it -d -v /path/to/local:/app bioinformatics_demo